 Argyle Lunar New Year Celebration

 The annual Argyle Lunar New Year Parade is decades-old local tradition.
 Come for music, colorful lion dances, and more!
-Come along with a processional of local groups and floats starting at the Argyle EL stop – all to celebrate the start of the new Lunar Year, the year of the Dog!
+Come along with a processional of local groups and floats starting at the Argyle “L” stop – all to celebrate the start of the new Lunar Year, the year of the Pig!
+The parade starts at 1:00 pm from Argyle and Winthrop.

 Chinatown Lunar New Year Parade

-Everyone is invited to Chicago’s Chinatown on Sunday, February 25, 2018 to watch the annual Lunar New Year parade at 1:00 p.m..
-The parade will kick off at 24th Street and Wentworth Avenue.
+Everyone is invited to Chicago’s Chinatown to watch the annual Lunar New Year parade.
+The parade will kick off at 1:00 pm at 24th Street and Wentworth Avenue.
 The procession will head north up Wentworth to Cermak Road.
 The parade will feature marching bands, colorful floats, traditional lion dances and a special appearance by Ronald McDonald.
+This would be a wonderful opportunity to explore one of Chicago’s amazing cultural hubs with your family.